Allan70/Mpesa-daraja-api/README.md

 # M-pesa API npm package (Testing phase)

 This is an npm package intended to streamline the process of adding the M-Pesa Daraja API to your project.
 M-Pesa is like a digital wallet on your phone that lets you send and receive money, pay for things, and even borrow small amounts of money.
 It works through text messages and is used a lot in Africa.

 You can use it without needing a bank account, and there are people called agents who help you turn cash into digital money and back again.

-It's super handy because you can do all these things using just your phone, even if you don't have internet.
+It's super handy because you can do all these things using just your phone, even if you don't have an internet connection.

 The following package allows a developer to interact with M-Pesa's transaction API to allow Software to make mobile payments.
 The package only supports `NodeJS` for now.
 More updates are to be made.

+You need to create an application at the [daraja API](https://developer.safaricom.co.ke/) platform first before you can use the following package.

 > Daraja API requires requests to be made from a secure HTTPS TLS connection.